Japan: Holidays

 Officially, Japan has 16 national, government-recognized holidays.
 Public holidays in Japan are regulated by the Public Holiday Law (国民の祝日に関する法律, Kokumin no Shukujitsu ni Kansuru Hōritsu) of 1948.
 Beginning in 2000, Japan implemented the Happy Monday System, which moved a number of national holidays to Monday in order to obtain a long weekend.
 The national holidays in Japan are New Year's Day on January 1, Coming of Age Day on the second Monday of January, National Foundation Day on February 11, The Emperor's Birthday on February 23, Vernal Equinox Day on March 20 or 21, Shōwa Day on April 29, Constitution Memorial Day on May 3, Greenery Day on May 4, Children's Day on May 5, Marine Day on the third Monday of July, Mountain Day on August 11, Respect for the Aged Day on the third Monday of September, Autumnal Equinox on September 23 or 24, Health and Sports Day on the second Monday of October, Culture Day on November 3, and Labor Thanksgiving Day on November 23.

 Cuisine

 Japanese cuisine offers a vast array of regional specialties that use traditional recipes and local ingredients.
 Seafood and Japanese rice or noodles are traditional staples.
 Japanese curry, since its introduction to Japan from British India, is so widely consumed that it can be termed a national dish, alongside ramen and sushi.
 Traditional Japanese sweets are known as wagashi.
 Ingredients such as red bean paste and mochi are used.
 More modern-day tastes include green tea ice cream.

-Popular Japanese beverages include sake, which is a brewed rice beverage that typically contains 14–17% alcohol and is made by multiple fermentation of rice.
+Popular Japanese beverages include sake, a brewed rice beverage that typically contains 14–17% alcohol and is made by multiple fermentation of rice.
 Beer has been brewed in Japan since the late 17th century.
 Green tea is produced in Japan and prepared in forms such as matcha, used in the Japanese tea ceremony.